hybridx-dev/HybridX/README.md

 **High Gas Costs**: Transactions were often prohibitively expensive, limiting accessibility and scalability.

-**Incompatibility With Existing Standards**: Deviations from established token behaviors posed risks and integration challenges, impacting the broader ecosystem's security and functionality.
+**Incompatibility with Existing Standards**: Deviations from established token behaviors posed risks and integration challenges, impacting the broader ecosystem's security and functionality.

 ## Introducing HX Tokens
 HybridX proposes a novel standard, the HX Token, designed to seamlessly blend the versatility of ERC20 tokens with ERC721 NFTs, thereby overcoming the drawbacks of ERC404.
 Key features include: